Skip to content

 A Softened Heart

-Though emotional pain is not the direct result of sin on my part, depression pays dividends in my war against sin.
-It softens my heart and makes me open to the Holy Spirit’s work in my life.
-When I’m victimized by a flagging spirit, I’m in a more dependent state.
-I pray more – and when I’m in the presence of God more often, the Holy Spirit takes advantage of my brokenness to beam a light on areas of impurity.
+Though emotional pain is not the direct result of sin on my part, depression softens my heart and makes me open to the Holy Spirit’s work in my life.
+When I’m victimized by a flagging spirit, I pray more—and when I’m in the presence of God more often, the Holy Spirit takes advantage of my brokenness to beam a light on areas of impurity.
 He can expose sin more readily because there’s less pride hindering the process.

 Pointing to God

-Charles Spurgeon is a prime example of a person who honored God despite debilitating weakness.
-His first bout with depression occurred when he was 24.
-“My spirits were sunken so low that I could weep like a child, yet I knew not what I wept for,” reported the eloquent British preacher.
-The melancholy returned repeatedly throughout his life.
-Despite bouts with despondency, Spurgeon made a huge impact on his generation as a preacher and an author.
-He understood that human need magnifies the sufficiency of God.
-Spurgeon wrote, “We shall bring our Lord most glory if we get from Him much grace.”
+Charles Spurgeon is a prime example of a person who honored God despite debilitating bouts of despondency.
+Spurgeon, understanding that human need magnifies the sufficiency of God, made a huge impact on his generation as a preacher and an author.
+His struggles with depression provided these words: “We shall bring our Lord most glory if we get from Him much grace.”

-Spurgeon’s remark resonates with me, because I am a man who is receiving much grace from God.
+Spurgeon’s remark resonates with me because I am a man receiving much grace from God.
 If my life glorifies Him as a result, then even my depression serves a redemptive purpose.

-Reprinted from Discipleship Journal, July/August 2004.
-Used with permission.
+First printed in the Discipleship Journal, 2004.
+Published with permission.

 Dr. Terry Powell